 What to do if the electric scooter keeps beeping after activation?

-Even after activating the Segway electric scooter, beeps may still persist.
+Even after activating the Segway electric scooter, beeps may persist.
 No need to worry, these are often simple alerts to identify and fix.
-Here are the main checks to perform to get a silent and fully operational electric scooter back.
+Here are the main checks to perform to get a silent and fully operational electric scooter again.

 Checking connections and handlebar locking

 Your electric scooter is equipped with safety sensors that detect the slightest assembly defect.
 For example, if the handlebar is not properly locked after folding, it will start beeping continuously.
-Then, make sure to unfold the handlebar until you hear the characteristic click and check the alignment of the markers.
+Then remember to unfold the handlebar until the characteristic click and check the alignment of the markers.

-A small clarification: a global recall was launched in March 2025 on
+A small note: a worldwide recall was launched in March 2025 on

-the G30P and G30LP models due to an unexpected folding issue.
-Good news, this does not affect Europe.
-But it's always better to check that everything is properly tightened before leaving.
+the G30P and G30LP models due to an issue with unintended folding.
+Good news, this does not concern Europe.
+But it’s always better to check that everything is properly tightened before leaving.

 Loose nuts can cause vibrations and alerts via inertial sensors.
 Use a torque wrench to check the main pivot (35-40 Nm) and the steering column bolts (18-22 Nm).
-On the battery side, remember to perform regular calibration: fully discharge your scooter, let it rest, then recharge it to 100%.
-Below 20%, the battery may emit intermittent beeps according to a defined protocol.
+Regarding the battery, remember to perform regular calibration: fully discharge your scooter, let it rest, then recharge it to 100%.
+Below 20%, the battery may trigger intermittent beeps according to a defined protocol.

-Read the error codes and perform the resets
+Read the error codes and proceed with resets

 If the beeps persist, listen carefully to their sequence.
-Some models indicate errors through coded sound sequences (E19 for the battery, E14 for the accelerator...).
-Consult the manual or the app to decode them.
+Some models signal errors through coded sound sequences (E19 for the battery, E14 for the accelerator…).
+Consult the manual or app to decode them.

-You can try a software reset by simultaneously holding the brake, the accelerator, and the power button for 10 seconds.
-If that is not enough, perform a factory reset via the app and be sure to check if a firmware update is available to fix any potential bugs.
+You can try a software reset by simultaneously holding the brake, accelerator, and power button for 10 seconds.
+If that’s not enough, perform a factory reset via the app and consider checking if a firmware update is available to fix possible bugs.

 How to interpret the different beeps of a Segway electric scooter?

 All these beeps have a very specific meaning.
 They form a true sound language that your scooter uses to inform you of its status or signal a problem.
-Here is how to recognize and interpret the main types of beeps you may encounter while riding or starting up.
+Here’s how to recognize and interpret the main types of beeps you may encounter while riding or starting up.

 Ninebot Segway electric scooter

-Your Segway scooter never beeps by accident.
+Your Segway scooter never beeps by chance.
 Each sound corresponds to a specific situation.
 For example, a continuous beep may indicate excessive speed, while a regular beep alerts you to a low battery.

-Other sequences of long and short beeps are used to signal specific technical errors.
-This sound language allows you to anticipate and quickly resolve minor issues before they become real problems.
+Other sequences of long and short beeps serve to signal specific technical errors.
+This sound language allows you to anticipate and quickly fix minor issues before they become real problems.

 Common error codes and solutions

-Certain malfunctions or anomalies trigger well-identified sound codes.
-Segway models can thus transmit sequences of beeps corresponding to error codes, such as E19 for an abnormal battery temperature or E14 for an accelerator problem.
+Certain faults or anomalies trigger well-identified sound codes.
+Segway models can thus transmit beep sequences corresponding to error codes, like E19 for abnormal battery temperature or E14 for an accelerator problem.

-The user manual and the application will help you decode these signals.
-In case of doubt or recurring messages, consider resetting the device and check for firmware updates.
-If the problem persists, it is best to contact Weebot customer service for a complete diagnosis.
+The user manual and app will help you decode these signals.
+If in doubt or if a message recurs, consider resetting the device and checking for firmware updates.
+If the problem persists, it’s best to contact Weebot after-sales service for a full diagnosis.

-Why does my Segway Bip electric scooter make a beep when I change modes?
+Why does my Segway electric scooter beep when I change modes?

-Not all beeps heard on a Segway scooter are warning signals.
-Some simply correspond to a normal user action, such as changing the driving mode.
-Here is how to recognize these specific sounds and distinguish them from a technical problem.
+Not all beeps heard on a Segway scooter are alert signals.
+Some simply correspond to a normal user action, like changing the driving mode.
+Here’s how to recognize these specific sounds and distinguish them from a technical problem.

 Segway driving mode

-Segway electric scooters offer several driving modes: eco, standard, and sport, accessible via the control button.
-A beep sound is emitted at each change to confirm the selection.
-This is a perfectly normal operation and is intended by the manufacturer.
+Segway electric scooters offer several driving modes—eco, standard, sport—accessible via the control button.
+A sound beep is emitted at each change to confirm the selection.
+This is perfectly normal operation and intended by the manufacturer.

-According to the model, each mode can be associated with a distinct beep: short beep, long beep, or a combination of sounds.
-This allows you to know which mode you are in without even looking at the screen.
+Depending on the model, each mode can be associated with a distinct beep: short beep, long beep, or a combination of sounds.
+This lets you know which mode you are in without even looking at the screen.
 A handy feature to keep your eyes on the road.

 Some models allow you to mute or reduce the sounds related to mode changes directly from the Segway-Ninebot app.
 This can be useful for quieter riding, especially in residential areas or at night.